Irish Career Salaries & Job Comparison 2026

 Most Stressful Jobs in Ireland

 Healthcare workers consistently report the highest stress and burnout rates in Ireland.
-A 2025 study found 85% of Irish teachers experience moderate to high burnout, while almost half of healthcare workers report feeling burnt out always or very often.
-Gardaรญ and emergency services workers also face significant occupational stress.
+Recent research found 85% of Irish teachers experience moderate to high burnout, while almost half of healthcare workers report feeling burnt out always or very often.
+Gardaí and emergency services workers also face significant occupational stress.
 The financial sector, while highly paid, also reports high stress particularly in investment banking and fund management roles.

 Public vs Private Sector in Ireland